GreaseCube/Software-Renderer/README.md

 # Running
 Download `index.html`, `main.js`, and `style.css` and place them in the same directory.
-Opening main.js leads to the prompt visualization.
+Opening `index.html` in any web browser leads to the prompt visualization.